Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-leeanswoo/Applied_Ethics.md

   b.
 After enough time for it to be absorbed into everyday life: Would lose the ability to adapt to different softwares or User Interfaces.

-3) Your small "band of merry psychopaths" are the pivotal social kernel that can define the proper use of your technology.
+**3) Your small "band of merry psychopaths" are the pivotal social kernel that can define the proper use of your technology.
 You have to start early, and hold the line.
-How are you going to ensure that you stay the course?
+How are you going to ensure that you stay the course?**

   i)
   1. Follow copyright laws, our work will be honest and original.